reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-boot-testconfiguration.md

 Here is a summary of the things we covered:

 1. `@TestConfiguration` annotation allows us to define additional beans or override existing beans in the Spring application context to add specialized configuration for testing.
-2. Eliminate the need of having one or more complex bean dependencies and run our tests in a standalone environment and run them independently.
-3. We can use the `@TestConfiguration` annotation in two ways during testing:
+2. We can use the `@TestConfiguration` annotation in two ways during testing:
 - Declare the configuration in a separate class and then import the configuration in the test class
 - Declare the configuration in a static inner class inside the test class
-4. The bean overriding feature is disabled by default.
+3. The bean overriding feature is disabled by default.
 We enable this feature by switching on an application property `spring.main.allow-bean-definition-overriding` in our test.